 To Vaccinate Or Not?

-Let me start by saying that most people over the age of 50 remember so many of the diseases that can now be prevented, such as measles, mumps, rubella, diphtheria, meningitis, polio and pertussis.
+Most people over the age of 50 remember so many of the diseases that can now be prevented, such as measles, mumps, rubella, diphtheria, meningitis, polio and pertussis.
 They remember how awful these illnesses could be, and the sometimes serious/deadly effects of the diseases.
-I think because these diseases have been so removed from society for so long, people now don’t appreciate the significance of these illnesses.
+Now that these diseases have been so removed from society for so long, people don’t appreciate the significance of these illnesses.

 Because of reduced vaccine rates, children are developing these diseases at a higher rate again.
-I’ve been practicing pediatrics for 12 years, and I have admitted numerous children struggling to breathe because of pertussis (whooping cough) to the hospital.
-I’ve seen cases of Hib meningitis and pneumococcal meningitis that were quite serious.
-I’ve treated varicella (chicken pox) that was complicated by encephalitis (brain inflammation), and I had to admit a child who ended up being on a respirator because of tetanus.
+We have admitted numerous children struggling to breathe because of pertussis (whooping cough) to the hospital.
+We have seen cases of Hib meningitis and pneumococcal meningitis that were quite serious.
+We have treated varicella (chicken pox) that was complicated by encephalitis (brain inflammation), and we had to admit a child who ended up being on a respirator because of tetanus.
 Seasonal flu (influenza) in babies is also very scary.

 The Vanderburgh County Health Department is working with local partners, like Deaconess, to increase the number of children age 3 and under who have received all of their recommended vaccines.
-For more information about the Vax Today initiative, as well as resources for free vaccines, visit www.vaxtoday.com.
+For more information, as well as resources for free vaccines, visit Vanderburgh County Health Department.